'Nightmare on Main Street:' After a tough year, campaign urges consumers to buy local

 "The survival of small businesses in your neighbourhood depends on your support."

 According to the CFIB's latest data, only 38 per cent of retail businesses are reaching their usual sales levels.
-One in seven is at risk of permanent closure, or about 158,000 businesses across Canada.
+The organization said one in seven, or about 158,000 businesses across Canada, are at risk of permanent closure.

 Jones said small businesses are the "backbone of the economy."
 Data compiled by the CFIB and campaign sponsor American Express said small businesses employ nine out of 10 Canadians and often support local charities, schools and sports teams.